purescript-open-community/purescript-open-folds/generated-docs/Control/Fold.md

 movingAverage = scanl average [1.0, 2.0, 3.0] :: Array Number
 ```

-This library is based on the `foldl` library by Gabriel Gonzalez:
+This library is based on the `foldl` library by Gabriella Gonzalez:
 <http://hackage.haskell.org/package/foldl>

 #### `Fold`